secgroundzero/CS-Aggressor-Scripts/README.md

 The official author of this project is [@sec_groundzero](https://twitter.com/sec_groundzero).

-Special thanks to [@nickvourd](https://twitter.com/nickvourd) for his contributions.
+Special thanks to my friend [@nickvourd](https://twitter.com/nickvourd) for his contributions.

 This aggressor script was inspired by [@bluescreenofjeff](https://twitter.com/bluescreenofjeff)'s projects.